GustafEnebog/project-2/README.md

 + Make drawing area adapting to available view port instead of having to resort to the current fixed size of 320px X 569px.

++ A Dark Mode including a button toggling between dark and luight mode has been prepared yet removed since it is not yet complete

-## Design
+## User Experience (UX)
++ The interface is simple and plain with and a focus on the relevant aspects, the drawing and the input/output area.
+The drawing area is at top, (below the breakpoint) and to the left (above the breakpoint) and the opposite for the input/output area.

+interface
-+ Inspiration for this clean minimalistic design came from many sites and tools including monday.com and xxxxx
+Inspiration for this clean minimalistic design came from many sites and tools including monday.com and xxxxx

 Since the users can be expected to often be older and less IT-savvy the website needs to be very simple and intuitive and should remain so even if more content is being added.
 The solution to this is a single page website with a header where the logo and navbar is always visible.
 As this is an artist website showing of Art, the Surface Plane with its graphics is arguably more important than the sites functional features (providing they all work, that is) since this is to work in concert with, and enhance the content.
 The minimalistic, uncluttered, and sober graphics of the site are not only modern and user friendly for less it-savvy artist lovers but it does also provide the perfect setting for displaying art much like the simple white walls in a real art gallery.